atapour/ransomware-classification/README.md

 ---
 ## Instructions to test the model:

-* In order to easily test the model, we provide two sets of pre-trained weights `pretrained_weights/densenet201.pth` and `pretrained_weights/AmirNet_DO.pth`, with the former used to produce high accuracy classification results on the positive test set, and the latter used to evaluate model uncertainty estimates.
+* In order to easily test the model, we provide the pre-trained network weights in `pretrained_weights/densenet201.pth`, used to produce high accuracy classification results on the test set.

 * To test the approach based on a [densenet201](https://arxiv.org/abs/1608.06993) architecture, pre-trained on [ImageNet](http://www.image-net.org/) and the full augmentation protocol, run the following command: